AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-adobe-docs-id.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Upload documents from Adobe Photoshop
+title: Upload documents from InDesign
-description: You can upload your projects as documents for a quick review and approval or simply to store in Adobe Workfront.
+description: You can upload your art boards as documents for a quick review and approval or simply to store in Adobe Workfront.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: d26850d8-9594-4848-b263-6f71e6c52e9b
 ---

-# Upload documents from Photoshop
+# Upload documents from InDesign

 You can upload your projects as documents for a quick review and approval or simply to store in Adobe Workfront.